Back to Ni-MH Rechargeable Batteries / You Are Here

 FAQ About NiMH Battery Lifespan

-These questions focus only on NiMH battery lifespan, including runtime, recharge life, storage loss, aging speed, and replacement judgment.
-The goal is not to repeat broad NiMH theory, but to answer the practical questions users still search after reading the main page.
+These questions focus only on NiMH battery lifespan, including runtime, recharge life, cycle life, storage loss, aging speed, and battery replacement.
+The goal is not to repeat broad NiMH theory, but to answer the practical lifespan questions users still search after reading the main page.

 How long does a NiMH battery last on one charge?